Hirlam/Trac2Markdown.jl/docs/src/MFaccess.md

 ## First steps
  * Discuss your requirements for access to MF servers with the HIRLAM System project leader, Daniel Santos (dsantosm@aemet.es).
- * Download two forms ''"Undertaking for the use of Météo-France computer resources"'' and ''"Demande d'authorisation de conexion au résau de Météo Franc"'' from [http://www.cnrm.meteo.fr/aladin/spip.php?article157](http://www.cnrm.meteo.fr/aladin/spip.php?article157).
+ * Download two forms *"Undertaking for the use of Météo-France computer resources"* and *"Demande d'authorisation de conexion au résau de Météo Franc"* from [http://www.cnrm.meteo.fr/aladin/spip.php?article157](http://www.cnrm.meteo.fr/aladin/spip.php?article157).
-   - The ''"Undertaking for the use of Météo-France computer resources"'' form  is to be signed by you only
+   - The *"Undertaking for the use of Météo-France computer resources"* form  is to be signed by you only
-   - The ''"Demande d'authorisation de conexion au résau de Météo Franc"'' must be signed by you and your department head.
+   - The *"Demande d'authorisation de conexion au résau de Météo Franc"* must be signed by you and your department head.
 It must also include an institute stamp.
-You should enter details in ''Contacts'', ''Compte d'accesés aux machines du Centre de Cacul'' and at the bottom with authorization from you institute manager with institute stamp.   - A scan of both forms with a brief introductory note should be sent to Eric Escaliere (eric.escaliere@meteo.fr) and cc'ed to Daniel Santos (dsantosm@aemet.es) and Claude Fischer (claude.fischer@meteo.fr).
+You should enter details in *Contacts*, *Compte d'accesés aux machines du Centre de Cacul* and at the bottom with authorization from you institute manager with institute stamp.   - A scan of both forms with a brief introductory note should be sent to Eric Escaliere (eric.escaliere@meteo.fr) and cc'ed to Daniel Santos (dsantosm@aemet.es) and Claude Fischer (claude.fischer@meteo.fr).
-   - Be careful with the ''"Machine du client"''.
+   - Be careful with the *"Machine du client"*.
 I had to specify the name and IP address of my institute's Firewall server as this is what the outside world sees when I access external servers from my PC.
- * Météo-France will send (by post) your username (''Identificateur'') and password (''Mot de passe'') for log into PARME
+ * Météo-France will send (by post) your username (*Identificateur*) and password (*Mot de passe*) for log into PARME
  * Now you are ready to access Météo-France's PARME for the first time:
 ```bash
 ewhelan@eddy:~> telnet parme.meteo.fr